An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: Reduced AME Equations

 where the first term on the right-hand side arises from $\gamma(k,m)$ in \cref{eq:skm} equaling 1 for $m \geq k \sigma_k$ and the last two terms on the right-hand side telescope to $0$.
 We thereby obtain

 One can further rewrite \cref{eq:rho_dot_prelim} as

-Now that we have expressions for $\dot{\phi}$, $\dot{\theta}$, and $\dot{\rho}$ in terms of $\phi$, $\theta$, and $\rho$, the last step is to determine the constants $c_1$ and $c_2$ (see Eqs.~\cref{eq:c1} and \cref{eq:c2}) that appear in the equations for $\dot{\theta}$ (see \cref{eq:theta_dot_2nd}) and $\dot{\phi}$ (see \cref{eq:phi_dot_2nd}), respectively, from their initial conditions.
-Initially, a fraction $\rho_0$ of nodes is active, so $\rho(0) = \rho_0$.
-One can take the value {directly} from Eq.~\cref{eq:phi_0}.
-Because we seed the nodes uniformly at random (and hence independently of their degrees), the probability that a uniformly randomly selected node of an inactive group is initially active is $\theta(0) = \rho_0$ and the fraction of degree-$k$ nodes that are initially active {is} $\rho_k(0) = \rho_0$.
+Now that we have expressions for $\dot{\phi}$, $\dot{\theta}$, and $\dot{\rho}$ in terms of $\phi$, $\theta$, and $\rho$, the last step is to determine the constants $c_1$ and $c_2$ (see Eqs.~\cref{eq:c1} and \cref{eq:c2}) that appear in the equations for $\dot{\theta}$ (see \cref{eq:theta_dot_2nd}) and $\dot{\phi}$ (see \cref{eq:phi_dot_2nd}), respectively, from {our} initial conditions.
+Because we seed the nodes uniformly at random (and hence independently of their degrees), the probability that a uniformly randomly selected node {in} an inactive group is initially active is $\theta(0) = \rho_0$ and the fraction of degree-$k$ nodes that are initially active {is} $\rho_k(0) = \rho_0$. {We obtain the value of $\phi_0$ directly from \cref{eq:phi_0}.}